Colorful tiles on the roof of St. Stephen's Cathedral in Vienna

 Video download here.

-Monday 1st December: The Vienna Tourist Board has just launched a new cultural initiative: inviting the entire village of Dull, Scotland, to Vienna this January to help settle one pressing question:
+Monday 26th January: In November, the Vienna Tourist Board launched a new cultural initiative: inviting the entire village of Dull, Scotland, to Vienna this January to help settle one pressing question:

-While much of the world embraces Dry January and gym routines, Vienna begins the year in celebration mode – with more than 400 balls held each year, one of the world’s largest ice rinks, and UNESCO-recognised culinary treasures such as Viennese coffeehouse culture, sausage stands and traditional Heuriger wine taverns.
+While much of the world has been embracing Dry January and gym routines, Vienna began the year in celebration mode – with more than 400 balls held each year, one of the world’s largest ice rinks, and UNESCO-recognised culinary treasures such as Viennese coffeehouse culture, sausage stands and traditional Heuriger wine taverns.
 And who better to judge whether Vienna is “dull” than the citizens of Dull themselves?

 Why Dull?